lammps/learning/src/file_format.rst

    lmp -i in.lmp

-You should see a bunch of line appear in your screen.
+You should see a bunch of lines appear in your screen.
 The first one should start with `LAMMPS` followed by a parentheses with the specification of the version of the code you are using.
 The last line should read something like `Total wall time: 00:00:00`.
 If you've never executed LAMMPS before, congratulation!
-This is maybe your first sucessful (very simple) simulation!
+This is maybe your first successful (very simple) simulation!

-You will also notice that two file appeared in the directory: `data.lmp` and `dump.lammpstrj`.
+You will also notice that two files appeared in the directory: `data.lmp` and `dump.lammpstrj`.
 Let's start by opening the first one.

 Data file format